niklasvh/html2canvas/readme.md

             }
     });

+### Building ###

+The library uses <a href="http://gruntjs.com/">grunt</a> for building.
+Alternatively, you can download ready builds from the <a href="https://github.com/niklasvh/html2canvas/downloads">downloads page</a>.

+Run the full build process (including lint, qunit and webdriver tests):

+    $ grunt

+Skip lint tests and simply build from source:

+    $ grunt concat
+    $ grunt min

+### Running tests ###

+The library has two sets of tests.
+The first set is a number of qunit tests that check that different values parsed by browsers are correctly converted in html2canvas.
+To run these tests with grunt you'll need <a href="http://phantomjs.org/">phantomjs</a>.

+The other set of tests run Firefox, Chrome and Internet Explorer with <a href="https://github.com/niklasvh/webdriver.js">webdriver</a>.
+They capture an actual screenshot from the test pages and compare the image to the screenshot created by html2canvas and calculate the percentage differences.
+These tests generally aren't expected to provide 100% matches, but while commiting changes, these should generally not go decrease from the baseline values.

+Run qunit tests:

+    $ grunt test

+Run webdriver tests:

+    $ grunt webdriver

+Commiting improvements in baseline values:

+    $ grunt webdriver:baseline

 ### Examples ###

 For more information and examples, please visit the <a href="http://html2canvas.hertzen.com">homepage</a> or try the <a href="http://html2canvas.hertzen.com/screenshots.html">test console</a>.

 ### Changelog ###

+v0.40 -
+ * Switched to using grunt for building
+ * Reformatted all tests to small units to test specific features
+ * Added rendering tests with <a href="https://github.com/niklasvh/webdriver.js">webdriver</a>

 v0.34 - 26.6.2012